-What Can a Handyman Do in Hardin in Hardin County, Ohio?
+What Can a Handyman Do Without a License in Hardin in Hardin County, Ohio?

 In Ohio, most “handyman”/home-improvement work is not covered by a single statewide general-contractor license; instead, Ohio licenses specific construction trades at the state level (and many cities/counties require local registration and permits).
 If you stay out of state-licensed trades (electrical/plumbing/HVAC/refrigeration/hydronics) and pull required building permits, a handyman can typically operate without a state contractor license—but local (city) contractor registration and tax registrations may still apply.